rmcafee/discord_ex/README.md

 	{:ok, voice_client} = DiscordElixir.Voice.Client.connect(client, %{guild_id: <guild_id>, channel_id: <channel_id>})

+## Voice Client w/ Audio Usage

+Do everything above and just do this afterwards:

+1) You need a controller for the audio so just set it up like so.

+	controller = DiscordElixir.Voice.Control.start(voice_client)

+2) Now just pick the audio file you want to use and play it.

+	DiscordElixir.Voice.Control.play(controller,"/path/to/your/audio.wav")

 ## REST Client Usage

 The easy way to use discord resources is by doing the following.